rubygems/bundler/README.markdown

 of these features, but it is possible that things will not go as intended quite yet.
 So, if you are brave, try your code without rubygems at runtime.

+## Known Issues

+* When a gem points to a git repository, the git repository will be cloned every time Bundler does a gem dependency resolve.

 ## Reporting bugs

 Please report all bugs on the github issue tracker for the project located